pme123/scala-telegrambot4s/README.md

-# Telegram Bot Demo with Scala/ Play
+# Telegram Bot Demo with Scala

 This page was originally created for a [JUGs workshop](https://www.jug.ch/html/events/2017/chatbot_programmieren.html).